 This international health insurance card covers temporary stays abroad for work, study and leisure reasons, however, it does not cover trips made specifically to receive medical treatment.

-With the EHIC and its Provisional Replacement Certificate, the holder can access public healthcare under the same conditions and scope as the citizens of the destination country.
+With the EHIC and its Provisional Replacement Certificate, the holder can access public healthcare under the same conditions and scope as citizens in the destination country.

 The card is personal and non-transferable.
 This means that if the holder and beneficiaries travel abroad, each person must carry their own European Health Insurance Card together with their Spanish ID Card (DNI) or Passport.

 As each country has its own healthcare system, the European Health Insurance Card may not include all the services that are provided by the Spanish National Health System.
 What's more, some services may involve a cost that users have to pay up front.
 There are two systems: